core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Advertising the "core.conditional" interface type is OPTIONAL.
 A resource MAY support the conditional parameters defined in this document without advertising this interface type; for example, the applicable interpretation of the query component may be established by another specification or by the context in which the resource is used.
 Conversely, advertising this interface type does not by itself guarantee that any particular conditional parameter is supported; a resource that advertises it handles conditional parameters it does not support as described in {{server-processing}}.

-This document does not define a mechanism for discovering which individual conditional parameters a resource supports; such fine-grained discovery MAY be defined in future specifications.
+This document does not define a mechanism for discovering which individual conditional parameters a resource supports; such fine-grained discovery can be defined in future specifications.

 ## Registration